rustydomino/shutupmac/README.md

 Destination: My Mac
 ```

-The app target links the local `NotilogCore` package product, but does not yet start the Notilog watcher at runtime.
+The app target links the local `NotilogCore` package product and starts the embedded watcher at runtime after Accessibility permission and configuration validation succeed.

 ### ShutUpMac CLI